Sociologist - Federal Salaries of 2020

-Sociologist was the 472nd most popular job in the U.S. Government in 2016, with 20 employed.
-The most common payscale was the advisory committee member (other) payscale.
+Sociologist was the 498th most popular job in the U.S. Government in 2020, with 12 employed.
+The most common payscale was the general schedule payscale.

-In 2016, the Environmental Protection Agency hired the most employees titled Sociology, with an average salary of $115,652.
+In 2020, the Food and Drug Administration hired the most employees titled Sociology, with an average salary of $142,187.